Western riding

-Western riding is considered a style of horse riding which has evolved from the ranching and welfare traditions which were brought to the Americas by the Spanish Conquistadors, as well as both equipment and riding style which evolved to meet the working needs of the cowboy in the American West.
+Western riding is considered a style of horse riding which has evolved from the ranching and warfare traditions which were brought to the Americas by the Spanish conquistadors, as well as both equipment and riding style which evolved to meet the working needs of the cowboy in the American West.
 At the time, American cowboys had to work long hours in the saddle and often over rough terrain, sometimes having to rope a cattle using a lariat, also known as a lasso.
 Because of the necessity to control the horse with one hand and use a lariat with the other, western horses were trained to neck rein, that is, to change direction with light pressure of a rein against the horse's neck.
 Horses were also trained to exercise a certain degree of independence in using their natural instincts to follow the movements of a cow, thus a riding style developed that emphasized a deep, secure seat, and training methods encouraged a horse to be responsive on very light rein contact.

+Comparison with English riding

 There are significant differences in equipment between English and Western.
 A particular difference is the saddles used.
 The Western saddle is larger and heavier than an English saddle.
 The western saddle allows the weight of the rider to be spread over a larger area of the horse's back which makes it more comfortable, especially for long days chasing cows.
 The English saddle is designed to allow the rider to have closer contact with the horse's back (Wilson, 2003).
-The western saddle also usually has a saddle horn, whereas the english saddle does not.
+The western saddle also usually has a saddle horn, whereas the English saddle does not.

 English riding also involves the rider having direct contact with the horse's mouth via reins and the reins are used as part of an “aid.”
 In western riding, horses are mainly ridden with little to no contact, with the riders using their seat, weight and neck reining to give aid or instructions in direction to the horse.
 Both Western and English riding involve the rider sitting tall and straight in the saddle with their legs hanging naturally against the horse's sides as well as their arms relaxed and against their side, but not flapping, which is frowned against (Wilson, 2003).

 "Western Riding" is also the name for a specific event within western competition where a horse performs a pattern that combines trail and reining elements.